 - 1. People live, work and play in vibrant communities where their everyday needs are easily accessible. - 2.
-Current and future residents benefit from the region's sustained economic competitiveness and prosperity. - People have safe and reliable transportation choices that enhance their quality of life. - 4.
+Current and future residents benefit from the region's sustained economic competitiveness and prosperity. - 3.
+People have safe and reliable transportation choices that enhance their quality of life. - 4.
 The region is a leader in minimizing contributions to global warming. - 5.
 Current and future generations enjoy clean air, clean water and healthy ecosystems. - 6.
 The benefits and burdens of growth and change are distributed equitably.

 Cities should address each of the six desired outcomes, referencing the actions that they have taken (and results achieved) in existing urban areas as well as how the proposed expansion may advance these outcomes.
-For several of the outcomes (particularly outcomes one, two, three, four, and six), cities may wish to summarize relevant portions of their responses to code section

-3.07.1425(d)3, which requires that a city describe actions it has taken to enhance its centers, corridors, main streets or station communities.
+For several of the outcomes (particularly outcomes one, two, three, four, and six), cities may wish to summarize relevant portions of their responses to code section 3.07.1425(d)3, which requires that a city describe actions it has taken to enhance its centers, corridors, main streets or station communities.
 If these design types are proposed in the expansion area, the city should describe relevant aspects of the concept plan.

 For outcome number four, cities should also reference any other policies or investments that specifically aim to reduce housing and transportation related carbon emissions.
-Please note that the Metro Council and Metro staff are generally skeptical of arguments that UGB expansions will lead to people living and working in the same community to any significant degree (thereby shortening local commutes and reducing carbon emissions).
-Cities may, however, wish to describe how the housing planned for the proposed expansion addresses residential demand that could otherwise spillover outside the Metro UGB (enlarging the regional commute-shed).
+Cities may wish to describe how the housing planned for the proposed expansion addresses residential demand that could otherwise spillover outside the Metro UGB (thereby enlarging the regional commuteshed).
 In particular, cities may wish to note how the type and cost of housing that is being proposed could reduce spillover growth.
+If a city wishes to assert that the proposed expansion would reduce commute distances, the Metro Council will expect the city to provide evidence.